pavatus/ait-wiki/content/development/components.md

 ```java
 TardisComponentRegistry.getInstance().register(MY_ID);
 ```
+It's very important to register the component on time.
+Otherwise, the component registry will freeze and won't add your component.
+Read [addon entrypoint](../entrypoint/) for details

 IDs are used for both networking and querying.
 To get a component from a `Tardis` instance, call the `#handler(TardisComponent.IdLike)` like this: